nathanblair/blog/2021/August/15/Move-to-Firebase.md

 Here's the rub:

 - I independently came up with a solution that has actually already been employed by React and Angular - Fragment Routing. i.e. Routing Single Page Applications using hints of resources to load via fragments in the URL.
-Cool that it worked and the solution remained consistent across two vastly different projects, but ultimately there just needed to be a better way.
+Cool that it worked and the solution remained consistent across two vastly different projects but ultimately there just needed to be a better way.
 - Why does there need to be a better way?
-Pretty simply: Fragment-based routing makes it very difficult if not impossible (according to the specs) to route user traffic to individual fragments/anchors within points of a blog article.
+Pretty simply: Fragment-based routing makes it very difficult if not impossible (according to the specs) to route user traffic to fragments/anchors within a blog article.

-This nullifies the point of having anchor links in my blog articles because I lot of what I write is [cross-referenced](../9/Markdown-Blog#the-interesting-part) and done-so down to a very specific topic.
+Fragment-base routing nullifies having anchor links in my blog articles because a lot of what I write is [cross-referenced](../9/Markdown-Blog#the-interesting-part).

-Definitely not the user-experience I'm going for.
-And it appears to be impossible to adapt Google Pages to work with other routing techniques.
-So migration of the hosting provider was the only option left.
+Since it appears to be impossible to adapt GitHub Pages to work with other routing techniques migration of the hosting provider was the only option left.

 # Firebase Hosting

-Luckily I'm very familiar with the Firebase line of products, and hosting in particular, and knew it would serve well as an alternative.
+Luckily I'm familiar with the Firebase line of products, and hosting in particular, and knew it would serve well as an alternative.

 Firebase Hosting allows `rewrites` of path requests.
 This enables a very nice Single-Page approach while also not needing to jump through whacky hoops.

 ## `rewrite`

 Firebase allows configuration of its services through a file called `firebase.json`.
-In this configuration we can set up the `hosting` service to rewrite requests to paths at the blog domain to the blog page's root `index.html`:
+In this configuration we can set up the `hosting` service to rewrite `blog/**` requests to the blog page's root `index.html`:

 ```json
 {